SMALL HOUSE SKILLED NURSING FACILITIES PILOT PROGRAM

 (2) the proposed pilot facility will meet all of the requirements of the locational and building design standards for the SHSNF PP, including providing assurances that the pilot facility will meet all requirements of the local jurisdiction having authority over planning and zoning for the proposed site;

 (3) the applicant will be able to complete the development process and become operational on or before October 31, 2021; and

 (4) the applicant possesses the requisite financial qualifications outlined below.

 (c) Applicants must certify that they will participate in the SHSNF PP evaluation and will comply with all of the operational standards for a SHSNF, including the staff training and orientation requirements.
 See Attachment C.

 VI.
 Submission Procedure

-Applicants must submit one complete copy of each application package by mail, express carrier, or by hand on or before the submittal deadline.
+Applicants must submit one complete copy of each application package by mail, on or before the submittal deadline.
 CDPH will not consider late submissions.
 The applicant is responsible for any delivery failures or errors.
 The applicant must also submit the entire application package electronically, either by email, USB flash drive, CD, or other electronic storage medium.

 The addresses to which all submittals shall be made are: